vfarjood/circular_container/README.md

 # CircularContainer

-A header-only, ring-buffer-like C++ container that supports fixed-capacity push/pop and arbitrary iterator-based insertion.
-When the container is full, a new push overwrites the oldest element, maintaining a constant maximum size.
+A header-only, ring-buffer-like C++ container that supports fixed-capacity push/pop operations and arbitrary iterator-based insertion.
+When the container is full, it efficiently overwrites the oldest element, maintaining a constant maximum size while offering flexibility and iterator support.

 ## Table of Contents
 1. [Features](#features)